umarhassan-mitodl/11.124-fall-2011/content/pages/instructor-insights/_index.md

 ### Enrollment Cap

-Student interest in the [Scheller Teacher Education Program (STEP)](https://education.mit.edu/), including 11.124, has grown significantly in the past decade alongside increasing interest in education and social issues among the overall MIT student population.
+Student interest in the {{% resource_link "2b4c399c-845c-43f7-96ac-39ec994a9f71" "Scheller Teacher Education Program (STEP)" %}}, including 11.124, has grown significantly in the past decade alongside increasing interest in education and social issues among the overall MIT student population.
 For 11.124 in particular, enrollment has surged, with 60-70 students trying to enroll in the Fall 2012 offering.
 A decade earlier, the course instructors had to advertise extensively to gather a class of 20 students.
 The class is capped at 25 students due to CI-H limitations.
 Students are selected based on interest in education, interest in the full STEP program, and seniority.

 ### Ideal Class Size